Profit (gamer)

-Park Joon-yeong (Korean: 박준영, born November 19, 1999), better known by his online alias Profit, is a professional South Korean Overwatch player for the Seoul Dynasty of the Overwatch League (OWL).
-Prior to the OWL's inception, he played for GC Busan, winning OGN APEX Season 4 was named the APEX Finals most valuable player.
-In the Overwatch League, Park signed with the London Spitfire of the OWL in its inaugural season.
+Park Joon-yeong (Korean: 박준영, born November 19, 1999), better known by his online alias Profit, is a South Korean former professional Overwatch player.
+Profit began professional play with GC Busan, won OGN APEX Season 4, and was named the APEX Finals most valuable player.
+Park signed with the London Spitfire of the Overwatch League (OWL) for its inaugural season in 2018.
 He won the league's first Grand Finals with the Spitfire, after they defeated the Philadelphia Fusion, and was named the Grand Finals most valuable player.
+Profit was then signed by the Seoul Dynasty for the 2020 season, where he played for three seasons.
+In February 2024, Profit announced his retirement.

 Early years

 Park was born on November 19, 1999, in Jinju, South Korea.

 Professional career

 GC Busan

 Park began his Overwatch career with Korean team GC Busan in April 2017.
 The team competed in OGN APEX Season 4, a premier Overwatch tournament series in South Korea.
 After defeating Cloud 9 KongDoo in the semifinals, they were set to take on RunAway in the best-of-seven finals.
 Park amassed 134 kills, 44 more than any other player, to only 55 deaths in the series, and led his team to a close 4–3 victory to win the championship.
 He was named the APEX Finals most valuable player for his performance throughout the series.
 He picked up another major championship after GC Busan defeated RunAway in the 2017 APAC Premier finals in China.